EwoutH/urban-self-driving-effects/paper/paper.md

 The model collects and outputs various data for analysis:

-- Mode choice distribution
+- Mode choice distribution (overall and distance-weighted)
 - Trips by mode and time of day
-- Traffic conditions (from UXsim)
+- Traffic conditions (from UXsim), including speed, density, and flow
-- Parking demand by area
+- Parking demand by area over time
-- Journey details for each completed trip
+- Journey details for each completed trip, including origin, destination, mode, travel time, and costs
+- System-level metrics such as total vehicle kilometers traveled, average speeds, and congestion levels

-This data is saved in various formats (Python pickle files, CSV) for further analysis and visualization.
+This data is saved in various formats (Python pickle files, Feather files) for further analysis and visualization.

 ### 5. Initialization

 The model is initialized with the following steps:

-1. Set up the simulation environment with specified parameters (e.g., number of agents, start and end times, time step).
+1. Set up the simulation environment with specified parameters (e.g., number of agents, start and end times, time step, policy variables).
-2. Load geographical and population data for the Rotterdam area.
+2. Load geographical and population data for the Rotterdam area from various sources (CBS, MRDH, OpenStreetMap).
 3. Create agents and assign them to postal code areas based on population distribution.
 4. Assign car ownership and driver's licenses to agents based on data for each postal code.
-5. Generate trip schedules for each agent.
+5. Generate trip schedules for each agent based on time-of-day probabilities.
 6. Initialize the UXsim traffic simulation component with the road network data.
+7. Set up initial parking distribution based on car ownership in each area.
+8. Initialize data collection structures for various metrics.

-The initial state can vary between simulation runs due to the stochastic elements in agent creation and trip generation.
+The initial state can vary between simulation runs due to the stochastic elements in agent creation, attribute assignment, and trip generation.

 ### 6. Input Data

 The model uses several external data sources:

-1. Population data by postal code (PC4) and MRDH region
+1. Population data by postal code (PC4) and MRDH region (CBS)
-2. Car ownership and driver's license data by postal code
+2. Car ownership and driver's license data by postal code (CBS)
 3. Road network data from OpenStreetMap
 4. Travel time and distance data for public transit and cycling (from Google Maps API)
 5. Trip generation probabilities by hour (derived from ODiN 2023 data)
-6. Origin-destination matrices for the Rotterdam area
+6. Origin-destination matrices for the Rotterdam area (V-MRDH model)
+7. Geographical boundaries for policy areas (city, area, autoluw)
+8. Value of Time data from Dutch transportation studies

 These data are preprocessed and stored in various formats (CSV, pickle files, GraphML) for use in the simulation.